Resident Resources at Susquehanna Health

 Although outpatient primary care medicine is taught on several rotations during residency (e.g., outpatient pediatrics, OB/GYN, dermatology, urology, psychiatry and community medicine), the Family Medicine Residency Center is "where it all comes together" as the patient-centered care approach is taught, refined and honed for each resident.

-The Williamsport Family Medicine Residency is a dually accredited residency program offering comprehensive education for both allopathic and osteopathic residents.
+The Williamsport Family Medicine Residency’s Osteopathic Recognition is a dually accredited residency program offering comprehensive education for both allopathic and osteopathic residents.
 In fact, our program integrates the two professions from day one, making it a pleasant working environment with equal opportunities to excel, while at the same time allowing osteopathic residents to enhance their manipulation skills and maintain a unique identity among peers.

 Since 1974, our allopathic residency has been committed to providing outstanding training in family medicine.
 With its high standards of education and nurturing environment, the allopathic residency has grown to become one of the premier family medicine residency programs in the northeast region.
-This same commitment to resident education is now being offered to osteopathic physicians, creating an osteopathic program that shines among the rest.
-Our goal is to provide an environment in which osteopathic residents can develop to their fullest potential.
+Our goal is to provide an environment in which all residents can develop to their fullest potential.